Chesney Hawkes: Career

 Hawkes appeared briefly in a cherry picker on Celebrity Big Brother (shown on 8 January 2009) on Channel 4.
 "The One and Only" was used as a cue to have contestants worship at a Chesney Hawkes shrine.

 In January 2011, Hawkes performed at the live finale of Louie Spence's Showbusiness.
 During February and March 2011, he took part in the BBC series Let's Dance for Comic Relief.
 He now performs a mixture of his own material and covers at University Freshers week.
 In May that year, Hawkes took part in the ITV series Sing If You Can.
 In September, he appeared as Joseph in Joseph and the Amazing Technicolor Dreamcoat.
 On 24 December 2011, he appeared on the ITV programme Text Santa, with Ant & Dec.

 Hawkes was due to take part on ITV's skating programme Dancing on Ice in 2012 but after fracturing his ankle, he had to pull out.
 He was replaced by Chico Slimani.
 In May, he played at Lakefest festival.
 In December, he appeared as an accident-prone version of himself in the ITV comedy drama Panto!.

 In 2014, Hawkes performed "The One and Only" with a flashmob dance group in the streets of Manchester to promote MyMate Loans.
 In addition, he recorded a version of the song with different lyrics for a MyMate commercial.

 In 2015, Hawkes competed in Celebrity MasterChef on BBC One.
 He was eliminated in the first of the semi-finals of the show.

+In 2016, Hawkes was a guest on ITV's Loose Women, with his parents in the audience.
+He spoke about the relief of his family, following a not guilty verdict of an alleged incident involving his father Chip, 48 years prior to Chip's Court appearance and charges dismissal.
+He also discussed his charitable work with The A21 Campaign.

 On 25 March 2022, Hawkes released the box set The Complete Picture: The Albums 1991–2012, which consists of five CDs and one DVD.
 In addition, he released the digital single "The One and Only (2022 Nik Kershaw Remix)".
 In autumn 2022, he joined his father Chip and brother Jodie on the Sixties Gold Tour as part of the Tremeloes, becoming their singer for a series of dates around the UK.

-On 29 November 2022, Chesney rendered a half-time performance at the 2022 FIFA World Cup match between England and Wales.
+On 17 February 2024, Hawkes became the Unexpected Celebrity Star Star, of Michael McIntyre's Big Show Series 7, Episode 6, for BBC One.
+The elaborate stunt was set up with the help of his wife Kristina, that sees him perform his song, The One and Only to a live Theatre Royal, Drury Lane audience.
+Hawkes was greeted on stage by his band, which also featured his guitar playing son.
+In April 2025, Hawkes entered the Celebrity Big Brother house to appear as a housemate on the twenty-fourth series.

+On 11 April 2025, Chesney's new album 'Living Arrows' was Radio 2's Album of the Week.